mauloop/tiddlyserver-docker/README.md

 ## Environment variables:

 Add `--env VAR=value` to the `docker run` command to override the following defaults (remembers paths must be in the `ts` subfolder and must be referred as `/mnt/ts/path`).
-Alternatively you can change defaults in Docker file and rebuild.
+Alternatively you can change defaults in Dockerfile and rebuild.

 ```
 TS_PORT=8080